disarray2077/LuaTinker-Beef/README.md

 ## Notes

 - This library is in no way in a final state and may change drastically in next updates, there are still many things to improve and contributions are very welcome.
-- This library (currently) makes no use of Reflection, everything is generated in compile-time.
+- This library makes no use of runtime Reflection, everything is generated in compile-time.
 - I strongly recommend the use of the latest Beef nightly release when using this library.

 ## Dependencies